The Chase!

-The Chase! is a live album by saxophonists Dexter Gordon and Gene Ammons recorded in Chicago in 1970 and released on the Prestige label.
+The Chase! is a live album by the saxophonists Dexter Gordon and Gene Ammons recorded in Chicago in 1970 and released on the Prestige label.

 Reception

-The AllMusic review stated "this CD is highly recommended to fans of tenor battles and straight-ahead jazz".
+In a review for AllMusic, Scott Yanow stated: "this CD is highly recommended to fans of tenor battles and straight-ahead jazz...
+Jug and Gordon... are heard in prime, combative form."

+A writer for Billboard wrote: "When together the accent is on excitement as the two musicians push each other onwards."